-A section "Entitled XYZ" means a named subunit of the Document whose title either is precisely XYZ or contains XYZ in parentheses following text that translates XYZ in another language.
+The "Title Page" means, for a printed book, the title page itself, plus such following pages as are needed to hold, legibly, the material this ing text that translates XYZ in another language.
 (Here XYZ stands for a specific section name mentioned below, such as "Acknowledgements", "Dedications", "Endorsements", or "History".)
 To "Preserve the Title" of such a section when you modify the Document means that it remains a section "Entitled XYZ" according to this definition.